Lisburn: Early town

-The Presbyterians, despite their loyalty to the Crown, upon its Restoration continued to be penalised as "dissenters" from the established Anglican church, the Church of Ireland.
+The Presbyterians, despite their loyalty to the Crown, upon its Restoration continued to be penalised as "dissenters" from the established Church of Ireland.
 It was not until 1670 that they were permitted a meeting house in town, and that had to be of "perishable materials [...] dark, narrow and devoid of any pretensions to art and comfort.
-Their support for King William (whose forces wintered in the town) and the "Protestant cause" in 1690 likewise failed to win them equal standing.
-Like the Roman Catholics, who had to wait another 60 years for a "Mass House", Presbyterians were discouraged from exerting their presence.
+Their support for William III (whose forces wintered in the town) during the Williamite War in Ireland likewise failed to win them equal standing.
+Like the Catholics, who had to wait another 60 years for a Mass House, Presbyterians were discouraged from exerting their presence.
 The First Presbyterian Church built in 1768 was screened (until 1970) from Market Square by shops.

 The town was destroyed once again in 1707: the accidental conflagration giving rise to the town's motto Ex igne resurgam --"Out of the fire I shall arise".
 Conway's Manor House was not restored (part of the surrounding wall and its gateway with the date 1677 engraved still stands on the south and east side of Castle Gardens).
 The Anglican church, designated by Charles II as Christ Church Cathedral in 1662, was rebuilt retaining the tower and the surviving galleries in the nave.
 The distinctive octagonal spire was added in 1804.

 One of the few buildings spared in the fire of 1707 was the Friend's Meeting House.
 Quakerism had been brought to the town in 1655 by a veteran of Cromwell's army, William Edmundson.
 In 1766, a prosperous linen merchant, John Hancock, endowed what is now the grammar school known as Friends' School Lisburn.

 John Wesley first visited Lisburn in 1756, and thereafter he returned to preach biannually until 1789.
 The first Wesleyan Methodist Preaching House was established in the town in 1772.